JasonvanBrackel/IntroToCiWithJenkins/README.md

-ContinuousIntegrationDemo
+Introduction To Continuous Integration and Deployment with Jenkins
 =========================

 Prerequisites for this demo:

-1. Powershell 3.0
+1. Java 1.7
-2. Some version of Java
-3. nunit
+2. nunit
-4. Some version of the Google Chrome Browser. (optionally IE and FireFox)
+3. Some version of the Google Chrome Browser. (optionally IE and FireFox)
-5. Visual Studio to run the tests
+4. Visual Studio to run the tests
-6. Set your default browser to Chrome.
+5. Set your default browser to Chrome.

 The tests that hit the other web drivers (e.g. FireFox,IE) are commented out to keep this demo simple.
 Uncomment these tests and install the browsers on the web driver target to for this functionality